 Geothermal energy uses heat energy that is generated and stored in the Earth’s crust.
 This energy is captured and is then used for heating or electricity.
 Geothermal has a lot of potential benefits:

-Geothermal can be a competitive renewable resource in large part because, once it is set up, it is not reliant upon intermittent energy sources such as the wind or sunlight.
+Geothermal has significant upfront costs and risks that make it difficult to develop without government financial support.
+Once developed however it has the benefit of not being intermittent like solar and wind.
 This means that it can produce power 24 hours a day/7 days a week.
-In fact, the United States Energy Information Administration lists geothermal as having the highest capacity factor (which means the most competitive rates) higher even than coal and natural gas and higher than other renewable energy sources (once you make it past the high up front costs).
+In fact, the United States Energy Information Administration lists geothermal as having the highest capacity factor, higher even than coal and natural gas and higher than other renewable energy sources.

 Geothermal plants are also long-lasting.
 Power plants in California that were built in the 1970s and in New Zealand that were built in the 1950s are still operating.